blanquicet/aks-store-demo/quick-demo-notes.md

 Of course, we could probably manually associate those IPs with the corresponding services and pods, but it's tedious and time-consuming.

-So, there is an easier approach: Use [Inspektor Gadget](https://inspektor-gadget.io/).
+So, there is an easier approach: Use *Inspektor Gadget*.

 #### Inspektor Gadget approach